eoincUCD/MIS40550_NSM_Assignment_2/README.md

 23/04/17: Dataset can now be downloaded from here: https://drive.google.com/drive/folders/0B9kelMwrpRsROF9UZFY5SzZZUzg?usp=sharing

-23/04/17: Report is almost finished and is stored in the documents folder.
+23/04/17: Report is finished and is stored in the documents folder.
 Recommend reading this before runnning any code.